Do you have an armadillo problem?

 12. Remove Their Hiding Places

-You can do this by either removing the objects they’re hiding under or by making the area less hospitable.
+You can do this by removing the objects they’re hiding under or making the area less hospitable to them.

-Similarly, if you have any rock piles and debris piles in your yard, move them somewhere else.
+Similarly, if you have any rocks or debris piles in your yard, move them to a different location.
 These provide the perfect cover.

-As for MoleMax RTS, it is an natural repellent that comes in a ready-to-use spray bottle.
+As for MoleMax, it is a natural repellent that comes in a ready-to-use spray bottle.

 Takeaway

-But if you’re having trouble controlling armadillos on your own, consider hiring a professional.
+However, if you’re having trouble controlling armadillos on your own, consider hiring a professional to help.

 Add comment